 Associated Acts: Yes, Trevor Rabin

-Another progressive rock legend, Rick Wakeman is best known for performing with the band Yes throughout the 70s.
-He created a few concept albums throughout that time and created his rock band, the English Rock Ensemble, which he still performs with today.
+Another progressive rock legend, Rick Wakeman is best known for performing with the band Yes throughout the ’70s.
+He also released a few concept albums throughout that time and formed his rock band, the English Rock Ensemble, which still performs today.

 Wakeman has produced music in a variety of genres, including “Glory Boys” (1985), a minor pop hit, and a few ambient, New Age, and Christian albums, including Country Airs (1986) and The Gospels (1987).